-This page provides frequently asked questions in relation to petitions.
+This page provides frequently asked questions about petitions.

 Petitions inform the Council, in a public way, of the views of sections of the community and they serve as a way of placing community concerns before Council.